mXlab/morphoses/Python/Readme.md

 # Workspaces

 There are several Python virtual environments which contain the scripts.
+They are using python3.

 To setup the virtual environment: